-If you’re looking to get started as a real estate investor, you may have heard that a multifamily home can be a great way to generate passive income.
+While there are many types of houses to consider, if you’re looking to get started as a real estate investor, a multifamily home can be a great way to generate passive income.
 Multifamily properties are in high demand right now, mostly because they come with many potential financial benefits.

 But what is a multifamily home and how do you know if purchasing one is the best strategy for you?
-In this article, we’ll explain what a multifamily unit is and some of the pros and cons of buying one.
+In this article, we’ll explain what a multifamily unit is as well as some of the pros and cons of buying one.

 A multifamily home is any residential property that contains more than one housing unit, such as a duplex, a townhome or an apartment complex.
 If a property owner chooses to live in one of their multifamily units, it’s considered an owner-occupied property.

 Here is an overview of some of the various types of multifamily units:

 A duplex is a two-story house with a different family living on each floor.
 They’ll share one front door but both units will have separate entrances.